This ‘Game Of Thrones’ Spoiler Was In Plain Sight For The Past Year

-Sophie Turner, the wife of Joe Jonas, got inked a year ago with a tattoo on her arm that featured a dire wolf (the House Stark’s symbol) with Ned Stark’s iconic saying “the pack survives” written underneath reported People Magazine.
+Sophie Turner, the wife of Joe Jonas, got inked a year ago with a tattoo on her arm that featured a dire wolf (the House Stark’s symbol) with Ned Stark’s iconic saying “the pack survives” written underneath, reported People Magazine.

-At the time of her tattoo, Turner denied that her new ink had anything to do with spoiling the ending of the series she starred in, beginning at the young age of 15.
-Turner denied the quote and the photo had anything to do with the ending, noting that it was just a quote she liked.
+At the time of her tattoo, Turner denied that her new ink had anything to do with spoiling the ending of the series she starred in since the young age of 15.
+Turner denied the quote and the image had anything to do with the ending, noting that it was just a quote she liked.

 “When I was getting it done, people advised me not to because it looked like I was giving everything away,” Turner said during an appearance on The Late Late Show With James Corden.
 “But I wasn’t!
 It’s just a quote from last season, but everyone figures that the pack really does survive, but it’s just a moral that I like to live by.”